Sisak killings

-The Sisak killings refers to the illegal detainment, torture and murder of at least 24 Croatian Serb civilians from the city of Sisak by members of the Croatian Army and police from July 1991 to June 1992 during the Croatian War of Independence.
+The Sisak killings refers to the illegal detainment, torture and murder of Croatian Serb civilians from the city of Sisak by members of the Croatian Army and police from July 1991 to June 1992 during the Croatian War of Independence.

 Background

 In March 1991, Croatia began to descend into war.
 The Republic of Serb Krajina (RSK) declared its intention to secede from Croatia and join the Republic of Serbia while the Government of the Republic of Croatia declared it a rebellion.
 In June 1991 Croatia declared independence from Yugoslavia.
 Tensions eventually broke out into full-scale war, which lasted until 1995.

 According to the 1991 Croatian census, the city of Sisak had a population of 84,348 of which 54,621 were Croats and 19,209 were Serbs.
 Serbs accounted for approximately 24% of the population.
 Sisak is situated in central Croatia, approximately 50 kilometres southeast of Zagreb.
+As war began, the town was on the front lines.